1Kxhu/Newgrounds-GD-Browser/README.md

 This mod allows you to browse songs from newgrounds in-game, without leaving the game's window.

 > [!WARNING]
-> We do NOT use a WebView, instead, we parse html code and create Cocos controls.
+> We do NOT use a WebView.
+Instead, we parse html code and create Cocos controls.
 > Any changes done to https://www.newgrounds.com/audio html structure can render this mod useless.
 > In result, this mod's code itself is a little bit messy.